-Taxation in Completing a Conversion from a SIMPLE IRA to a Roth IRA - If you complete a conversion from a SIMPLE IRA to a Roth IRA, the conversion amount (to the extent taxable) is generally included in your gross income for the year during which the distribution is made from your SIMPLE IRA that is converted to a Roth IRA.
+Taxation in Completing a Conversion from a SIMPLE IRA to a Roth IRA.
+If you complete a conversion from a SIMPLE IRA to a Roth IRA, the conversion amount (to the extent taxable) is generally included in your gross income for the year during which the distribution is made from your SIMPLE IRA that is converted to a Roth IRA.
 However, the 10% (or 25%, if applicable) additional income tax for premature distributions does not apply.

 EXCESS DEFERRALS: Excess elective deferrals (amounts in excess of the "applicable") SIMPLE elective deferral limit for the year) are includible in your gross income in the calendar year of deferral.
-Income on the excess elective deferrals is includible in your SIMPLE-IRA by April 15 following the year to which the deferrals relate.
+Income on the excess elective deferrals is includible in your income in the year of withdrawal from the SIMPLE IRA.
+You should withdraw excess elective deferrals and any allocable income, from your SIMPLE-IRA by April 15 following the year to which the deferrals relate.
 These amounts may not be transferred or rolled over tax-free to another SIMPLE-IRA.
 If you fail to withdraw excess elective deferrals, and any allocable income, by the following April 15th, the excess elective deferrals will be subject to the IRA contribution limitations of sections 219 and 408 of the Code and thus may be considered an excess contribution to your IRA.
 Such excess deferrals may be subject to a 6% excise tax for each year they remain in your SIMPLE-IRA.
 Income on excess elective deferrals is includible in your gross income in the year you withdraw it from your IRA and must be withdrawn by April 15 following the calendar year to which the deferrals relate.
-These for determining and allocating income attributable to excess elective deferrals and other excess SIMPLE contributions are the same as those governing regular IRA excess contributions.
+Income withdrawn from the IRA after that date may be subject to a 10% tax (or 25% if withdrawn within the first 2 years of participation) on early distributions.
+The rules for determining and allocating income attributable to excess elective deferrals and other excess SIMPLE contributions are the same as those governing regular IRA excess contributions.
 The trustee or custodian of your SIMPLE-IRA will inform you of the income allocable to such excess amounts.